CristianMascia/AISE_LLM_app/README.md

 Initiate the pipeline by clicking the "Start" button located in the top right corner.

-An example of generated report:
+An example of a generated report:

 ```
     {